Causal Discovery in Linear Structural Causal Models with Deterministic Relations: Proof of main theorem

 Let us consider the $s_{j_0}$ component in \eqref{eq:case13}.
 It consists of two parts: $\tilde{a}_{k i_0} b_{i_0 j_0}s_{j_0}$ which results from the causal connection/path from $x_{i_0}$, and $b_{k j_0} s_{j_0}$ which results from the exogenous connection from $s_{j_0}$.
-In order to learn the causal structure, we ought to be able to differentiate between these two parts from their mixture in \eqref{eq:case13} (i.e., based on the mixing matrix $\tilde{\bW}$), which is not possible.
+In order to learn the causal structure, we ought to be able to differentiate between these two parts from their mixture in \eqref{eq:case13}, which is not possible.
 More specifically, we can not distinguish the true model from the following two generating models:

 {\it{Model 1:}}

 which corresponds to the $s_{j_0}$ component in $x_k$ being caused only by the causal effect from $x_{i_0}$.

 {\it{Model 2:}}